The Original Poop Bags® has three types of dog waste bags. We break them down into P for Plants, B for USDA Certified Biobased, and R for Recycled.

-Plants: These poop bags are made from plants and renewable resources.
+Plants: These poop bags are made from plants, starch, and renewable resources.
 They carry the ASTM International D6400 rating for composting in commercial facilities.
 They are Certified Compostable for both Home and Commercial Composting by OK Compost.
 OK Compost is deemed acceptable in California and for Green Bins in Canada.
 Not all commercial composting facilities accept pet waste, so please check your local facility.

 USDA Certified Biobased: These poop bags are made with a minimum of 38% plant material.
 Per the USDA, the increased use of biobased products helps to reduce the adverse impact of environmental and health related issues.

 Recycled: Our recycled poop bags contain a minimum of 20% recycled materials.
 Sometimes this is as high as 30% based on available materials.
 We only use in-house recycled materials to control the quality.
 These bags also contain TDPA technology from Environmental Products Inc.

 First, let’s discuss the ramifications of dog waste and plastic: